 - Flowers or plants

-- Plastic bags of any kind.
+- No plastic bags of any kind.
 But paper or fabric bags, boxes and plastic containers are fine

 - Cigarettes and lighter (We supply nicotine replacement patches)